September 14th

 Session Details Arrow Icon

-• Discuss our work to advance food safety and protect public health while ensuring that meat, poultry, and egg products are
+• Discussing our work to advance food safety and protect public health while ensuring that meat, poultry, and egg products are safe, wholesome, and properly labeled

-• Explain the Agency’s data-driven approach to inspection systems, policies, and use of technology
+• Explaining the Agency’s data-driven approach to inspection systems, policies, and the strategic use of science and technology to modernize food safety oversight

-• Detail our ongoing commitment to expanding processing capacity and building a more resilient supply chain through supporting small and very small meat and poultry establishments
+• Detailing our ongoing commitment to expanding processing capacity and building a more resilient supply chain through enhanced support for small and very small meat and poultry establishments

 12:45 pm - 1:45 pm THEMED LUNCH DISCUSSIONS